-The club, consisting of physicists of the Institute and of the Mount Wilson Observatory, meets every week either at the Institute or the Observatory Laboratory for the discussion of researches carried on by its members as well as those appearing in the physical journals.
+The club, consisting of physicists and astronomers of the Institute and of the Mount Wilson Observatory, meets on the first Friday in each month either at the Institute or the Observatory Laboratory for the discussion of researches carried on by its members as well as those appearing in the journals.

-PROFESSORS: HARRY BATEMAN, ERIC T. BELL, HARRY C. VAN BUSKIRK Associate Professors: Aristotle D. Michal, Luther E. Wear Assistant Professors: William N. Birchby, Morgan Ward
+PROFESSORS: HARRY BATEMAN, ERIC T. BELL, HARRY C. VAN BUSKIRK Research Associate: Dinsmore Alter.
+Statistics

+Associate Professors: Aristotle D. Michal, Morgan Ward, Luther E. Wear

+Assistant Professor: William N. Birchby